Flow-Gee/cities2-realistic-density/src/README.md

 ## Manual installation
 Simply download the latest release from the [releases page](https://github.com/89pleasure/cities2-realistic-density/releases) and extract it to your `Cities Skylines II /bepinex/plugins` folder.

-## Important Information:
-- The mod is currently in the beta phase
-- The mod is currently activated globally for all cities!
-- This mod has an impact on the performance of the game (by design)
-- It is recommended to use the mod in a new city
-- However, it is possible to use the mod in an existing city, as it does not alter the employee numbers of already existing buildings

 ## Feedback and Support:
 - Feedback and suggestions are welcome and can be posted in the [Link to Discussion Forum].